Tea by the Lock: old-world charm, vegan comforts, and the elusive egg sandwich

 Still, determined not to let it dampen the experience, I decided to embrace the moment and ordered both a sausage roll and a savoury scone, an indulgence that quickly became something of a running joke with the staff.
 What can I say?
 I was hungry.

-He opted for the home-baked bread paired with a red pepper soup, which he quickly declared to be very tasty.
-It was, without question, the more virtuous choice beside my unapologetic gluten fest.
+He opted for the home-baked bread paired with a red pepper soup, which was, he said, very tasty.
+For sure it was the more virtuous choice beside my unapologetic gluten fest.

 My two plates arrived, with both the sausage roll and the savoury scone accompanied by a tangy pickle that cut neatly through the richness.
-It was old-school stodge, less about restraint and more about rich, satisfying flavours.
+It was old-school stodge – dense, baked, deeply comforting and less about restraint and more about rich, satisfying flavours.

-We never made it to dessert, but the cakes, at least five, of them displayed beneath oversized glass domes, were all classic sandwich-style creations in a variety of flavours.
-They had that unmistakable rustic, homemade look, the kind that promises generous layers and unapologetic sweetness rather than delicate refinement.
+We never made it to dessert, but the huge cakes – at least five, of them displayed beneath oversized glass domes – were all classic sandwich-style creations in a variety of flavours.
+They had that unmistakable rustic, homemade look, the kind that promises generous layers and moistly spongy sweetness rather than delicate refinement.

-Take time to stop and smell the flowers: plenty to look at in this quirky vegan cafe
+Pause to smell the flowers: leave the fast-pace of life behind in this vegan cafe

 I left happy with the experience, but still a little disappointed by the lack of choice.
 Next time, and there will be a next time, I want that egg sandwich.